DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 \*** every label will always have something above 0%, this is why I didn't want to go lower then 3%

 ### E_interpolate
 This script interpolates all the channels that got deleted before.
 It does this using the pop_interp function.
-It loads first the _exext.set file (that was created in B script) to see how many channels there were originally.
+It loads first the _downft.set file (that was created in B script) to see how many channels there were originally (it deletes the externals because you don't want these in your new data).
 Then loads the new _excom.set file  and uses the pop_interp to do a spherical interpolation for all channels that were rejected.

 **It is important to realize that if too many channels from around the same location are rejected, the newly formed channels have inaccurate data.**